Francois throws 2 TD passes as Seminoles hold off NIU 37-19

+TALLAHASSEE, Fla. — Florida State has been seeking improvement on offense after managing just 10 combined points in its two FBS losses.
+The Seminoles found some reasons to be optimistic for a turnaround on Saturday.

-TALLAHASSEE, Fla. — Deondre Francois threw for a season-high 352 yards and two touchdown passes as Florida State used an efficient first-half offense en route to a 37-19 win over Northern Illinois on Saturday.
+Deondre Francois threw for a season-high 352 yards and two touchdown passes as Florida State used an efficient first-half offense en route to a 37-19 win over Northern Illinois.

 Francois had his seventh career 300-yard day, completing 23 of 31 passes.
 The junior had a 78-yard touchdown pass to Tamorrion Terry and an 8-yard TD pass to Jacques Patrick.